NikhilTilak/nikhiltilak.github.io/index.markdown

 Some of my other fun projects include [BrewXplorer](https://brewxplorer2.herokuapp.com/), an interactive app which lets you explore 3000+ breweries in the United States.

-I will be defending soon.
-Given the broad range of skills and experiences I have gained during my PhD, I am currently looking for positions which are at the intersection of Physics, Mathematics and Data Science.